CodEsHiVaz/Project-Tifrac/README.md

 # Project-Tifrac
+The 12th grade exams have an extreme significane in the life of a student.
+It can act as a pivot point in one's career especially if you are pursuing science as your subject.
+With so many edtech platforms available a student can get confused on where to study from.
+Even if you narrow down to a particular website/app you will be flodded with irrelevant information on a daily basis.
+Navigating to your courses can become pretty difficult in those scenarios.
+Hence we came up with HELPER, specifically tailored for a 12th grade science student.

 HELPER is a one stop destination for the students of 12th grade to sharpen their physics, chemistry, maths and biology.